rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 # Key Features

+You can download a fully functional example from [here](/download_files/sbp/realTimeAnalyticsTimeSeries.rar)

 ### Event Processing
 Each type of request has a polling container listening for a new event for request-processing and incrementing the active timeSeries’ sourceDesinationCounter.